sumitdashrathgupta/Bharat-Intern/Blog-Post/Readme.md

 - [EJS](https://ejs.co/)
 - Other dependencies can be found in the `package.json` file.

-## LinkedIn Post

-Check out the LinkedIn post for this project [here](https://www.linkedin.com/posts/himanshumohanty_bharatintern-fullstackdevelopment-webdevelopment-activity-7146180423738400768-z0GJ?utm_source=share&utm_medium=member_desktop).

-Feel free to connect with me on LinkedIn: [Himanshu Mohanty](https://www.linkedin.com/in/himanshumohanty/)
+Feel free to connect with me on LinkedIn: [Himanshu Mohanty](https://www.linkedin.com/in/sumitgupta150/)

 Happy coding! 🌐✨